biduradhikari/rclonemount/README.md

 Unmounting should be done from OS.

-Download the script and run chmod -x for it
+Download the script and run chmod -x for it.
 This script has been tested on a Mac.
 Testing on linux/ script for linux will follow shortly.